Flawless Physio Logo

 Corns on the Pinky Toe

-A corn is a small area of harder skin that grows inwards like a cone, causing pain when pressure is applied to the area.
+A corn is a small area of harder skin that grows inwards like a cone.
+It can cause intense pain when pressure is applied to the area.
 A corn can develop on the pinky toe if excess pressure is placed on the toe over a long period.

-Symptoms include pain on applying pressure to the corn and pain when walking.
+Symptoms include pain when applying pressure to the corn and pain when walking.

 Treatment for a corn can be carried out at home with regular use of a pummel stone.
 If this is unsuccessful, a chiropodist can remove the corn for you.